zisiszak/content/files/en-us/web/css/css_anchor_positioning/try_options_hiding/index.md

 }
 ```

-The anchor-positioned element is given fixed positioning and tethered to the anchor's top-left corner using an `inset-area`.
+The anchor-positioned element is given fixed positioning and tethered to the anchor's top-left corner using [`inset-area`](/en-US/docs/Web/CSS/CSS_anchor_positioning/Using#using_an_inset-area).
 It is given `position-try-options: flip-block, flip-inline;` to provide it with some options for moving the positioned element to stop it overflowing when the anchor gets near the edge of the viewport.

 ```css hidden
 .infobox {